jorbDehmel/lammps_ARBFN/docs/joss/paper.md

 # Acknowledgements

-This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 2126451, 2430509.
-The authors gratefully acknowledge the NSF's and Colorado Mesa University's support.​
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 2126451 and 2430509, as well as by the National Aeronautics and Space Administration (NASA) MOSAICS grant No. 80NSSC24K0415.
+The authors gratefully acknowledge the NSF's, NASA's, and Colorado Mesa University's support.​

 # References